lixiaocong/lxcCMS/README.md

 ### Prerequisites

-To run this project on your machine, you need to install Tomcat8.
+To run this project on your machine, you need to install nodejs7, angular cli, Tomcat8.

 You also need to install MySQL(5.7+), aria2c, Nginx/Apache.
 Installing theme using Docker is recommended.
 Install Docker on your machine.
 If you don’t know how to do it , check out **[this website]( https://www.docker.com/)**

 ### Installing